pyOpenSci/lessons/clean-modular-code/clean-code-present.md

 #### [Other tools to consider](tools-code-style)

-* pre-commit hooks: if you use version control, they run when you commit changes
+* `pre-commit` hooks: use with .git; apply every time you commit changes
-* setup VSCode (and other IDE's) to format on save
+* Setup VSCode (and other IDE's) to format on save

 +++ {"editable": true, "slideshow": {"slide_type": "slide"}}